 - Failure to attached engine shut-off cord could result in a runaway boat if operator is ejected.
 Attach the engine shutoff cord to a secure place on your clothing, or your arm or leg while operating.
 Do not attach the cord to clothing that could tear loose.
 Do not route the cord where it could become entangled, preventing it from functioning. - Avoid accidentally pulling the cord during normal operation.
 Loss of engine power means the loss of most steering control.
 Also, without engine power, the boat could slow rapidly.
-This could cause people and objects in the boat to be thrown forward. - 1.
-Place the gear shift lever in neutral.
+This could cause people and objects in the boat to be thrown forward. - If the lock mode of the Yamaha Security System is selected, use the remote control transmitter to select the unlock mode.
+Short beep will sound twice when unlocking the Yamaha Security System.
+For further information, see page 18.